 A gravel pad for a gazebo can be installed professionally by a landscaper or a dedicated site preparation company or you can build it yourself with the right tools and knowledge.
 There are the essential features, such as ground leveling, maintaining stability, and drainage systems that need to be considered when building your own gazebo foundation.

-3. Gravel Pad for Horse Barn Foundation
+3. Gravel Pad for a Horse Barn Foundation

 When it comes to building a gravel pad for your horse barn, it is a good idea to consult a site preparation professional.
 Gravel pads for horse barns typically require stone dust instead of larger crushed stone used in other types of gravel pads; large crushed aggregates or gravel can be hard on horses’ feet and medium or small stones can become lodged in hoofs.
 Stone dust protects horses while still reducing mud and keeping the paddock in good condition.